OpenBCI/Documentation/websitev2/docs/Cyton/06-Cyton_Radios_Programming_Tutorial.md

 **Steps:**

-1. In the Arduino IDE 1.5.8 go `Examples--&gt;OpenBCI_Radios--&gt;RadioDevice32bit--&gt;` which will launch the Device firmware.
+1. In the Arduino IDE 1.5.8 go `File--&gt;Examples--&gt;OpenBCI_Radios--&gt;RadioDevice32bit--&gt;` which will launch the Device firmware.

-2. Then go to `Board--&gt;` and select ``.
+2. Then go to `Tools--&gt;Board` and select `RFduino`.

 3. Follow one of the methods listed in the next section to connect the Device to your computer.

-4. Now go `Port--&gt;` and select the `` port (Windows)  or `` port (Mac/Linux) for your device or
+4. Now go `Tools--&gt;Port` and select the `COM` port (Windows)  or `/dev/tty.usbserial-*` port (Mac/Linux) for your device or

 5. Click "Verify" on the toolbar (checkmark icon) to verify everything is ready.
-If you see `` then you are ready to go!
+If you see `Done Compiling` then you are ready to go!

 6. Choose a channel number for your device.
-The channel number can be set in the code [``](https://github.com/OpenBCI/OpenBCI_Radios/blob/master/examples/RadioDevice32bit/RadioDevice32bit.ino#L22).
+The channel number can be set in the code [`radio.begin(OPENBCI_MODE_DEVICE,20);`](https://github.com/OpenBCI/OpenBCI_Radios/blob/master/examples/RadioDevice32bit/RadioDevice32bit.ino#L22).

 7. Click "Upload" on the toolbar (the icon to the right of the checkmark).
 Your code is now uploading to the OpenBCI Device!

-_Important!_ As of firmware version 2, you must first flash the board with the line `` in the `` function uncommented, then comment the line back out and program again.
+_Important!_ As of firmware version 2, you must first flash the board with the line `radio.flashNonVolatileMemory();` in the `setup()` function uncommented, then comment the line back out and program again.
 It is very important that you reprogram the board with the line commented out.
 We must do this because with firmware version two, the channel number is stored to non-volatile memory so we can change the channel number of the system from the PC/Driver, turn the system off and still remember the newly set channel. _If this is your first time uploading firmware version two (your bought your board prior to October 2016), you may ignore this message the first time you upload radio code._

 ### Program DEVICE Radio with OpenBCI Dongle